-Figure 10.6.1 shows the projected trend in number of animals given in percent change compared to 2016.
-In Table 10.6.1 are the actual numbers shown.
-An increase of 26 % in number of mink is expected.
-Also, an increase in number of cattle of 9 % is expected due to increase in milk production and this will increase the number of non-dairy cattle as a spillover effect.
+Figure 11.6.1 shows the projected trend in number of animals given in percent change compared to 2018.
+In Table 11.6.1 are the actual numbers shown.
+The number of mink is expected to decrease from 2018-2021 but increase again until 2030.
+An increase in number of cattle of 5 % is expected due to increase in milk production and this will increase the number of non-dairy cattle as a spillover effect.

-The number of sows is expected to decrease, while the number of weaners is expected to increase, this is due to an increase in number of piglets per sow corresponding to an increase in productivity of 27 % in the period 2016-2030.
-In AGMEMOD a continued increase in export of weaners is assumed, which result in an almost unaltered production of fattening pigs in Denmark compared to 2016.
-For poultry, the projection shows a small increase in number of animals for the years 2016 to 2023 after which the production decreases to the same level as in 2016.
+The number of sows is expected to decrease, while the number of weaners is expected to increase, this is due to an increase in number of piglets per sow corresponding to an increase in productivity of 24 % in the period 2018-2030.
+In AGMEMOD a continued increase in export of weaners is assumed, which result in an almost unaltered production of fattening pigs in Denmark compared to 2018.
+For poultry, the projection shows a increase in number of animals.

-Figure 10.6.1 Trend of number of animals in 2016-2030 in relation to 2016.
+Figure 11.6.1 Trend of number of animals in 2018-2030 in relation to 2018.

-Table 10.6.1 Projected number of animals, 1000 pc.
+Table 11.6.1 Projected number of animals, 1000 pc.